Transactional Outbox Pattern in Microservices

 - write business data to the database

-- write an outbox record to the same database transaction
+- write an outbox record in the same database transaction

 - commit once

-Instead of trying to atomically write to the database and the broker together, the service makes the database the source of truth for both:
+Instead of pretending the service can atomically write to the database and the broker together, the design makes the database the source of truth for both the business change and the fact that an event still needs to be published.

-If the transaction commits, both facts exist.
+If the transaction commits, both facts exist durably.
 If the transaction rolls back, neither fact exists.

 That removes the most dangerous inconsistency: state changed, but no durable record exists that the event still needs to be sent.